 What is Conditional Acceptance?

-The motivation to enact open admission policies at so many colleges developed in the 1960s and 1970s.
+Open admission policies became more popular in the 1960s and 1970s.
 These colleges didn’t want low GPAs, lack of college testing scores, or other admissions criteria to keep low-income or otherwise underprivileged students from enrolling in a college.
 By casting their nets widely, these schools often find they have students with high potential in their student population.

 Western Governors University